tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 };
 ```

 If we run our test suite now, we will get no failures.
-This is great!
-Now, we can see that `globalProcess.exit(0)` is probably not exactly what we really want to have there.
+That is great!
+Now, we can see that `globalProcess.exit(0)` is probably not exactly what we want to have there.
 We ought to pass the `code` parameter to the `exit` function.
-To test-drive this properly we will have to triangulate, i.e.: add another test with the different value of the `code` parameter:
+To test-drive this properly, we will have to triangulate, i.e.: add another test with the different value of the `code` parameter:

 ```javascript
 this.testWithoutHooks_andDifferentExitCode = function () {